-Living in Manhattan and attending a small, vibrant church in the 1990’s, Candy experienced a reawakening in her faith.
-She experienced the equally wondrous call to ministry around 2006 while also living on Shelter Island.
+Living in Manhattan and attending a small, vibrant church after college, Candy experienced a reawakening in her faith.
+She then heard the equally wondrous call to ministry around 2006 while living on Shelter Island.
 Her time there surrounded by water and traveling each day via ferry seems to be evidence of God’s preparation for her future calling to this unique and beautiful place.

 Administrative Assistant and Organist